Northumberland Line: 2019–present: Revised plans and the Northumberland Line project

-Passenger service on the line began on 15 November 2024 with the opening of Ashington and Seaton Delaval.
+Passenger service on the line began on 15 December 2024 with the opening of Ashington and Seaton Delaval.
 Newsham followed suit four months later on 17 March 2025.
 Blyth Bebside opened on 19 October 2025.

-The remaining two stations are due to open in early 2026.
+The remaining two stations were due to open in early 2026.
+Northumberland Park was first announced as to open on 22 February 2026, with Bedlington later opening on 29 March 2026.
+In February RAIL magazine reported that the opening of the two stations had been delayed by "poor weather and various engineering challenges".

-Ashington station has been developed in such a way that an extension, such as that previously proposed to Newbiggin-by-the-Sea and Woodhorn could still be built, albeit part of a separate scheme.
+In January 2026, it was reported that one million journeys had been made on the line since its re-opening.